Audited annual report 2020

 |183 380

 In the course of auditing process, the amendments have been made to non-current assets, liabilities and equity.
-Non-current receivables decreased by 567 thousand euros due to recording additional credit losses on expected rental revenues.
-PPE and revaluation reserve have been influenced by change in fair value of the German hotel in amount of 278 thousand euros.
-The value of investment property has decreased by 3 486 thousand euros, of which 2 261 thousand euros is the effect from 2019 as described above and the rest from 2020 for similar adjustment.
-Current payables have increased by penalties in amount of 382 thousand euros which have been accounted for off-balance sheet and recorded due to adjusting event.
-Long-term debt has decreased and current debt has increased as per reclassification of secured bonds balance sheet value because of the event of not meeting financial covenants due to adjusting event (Notes 9 and 19).
+Non-current receivables decreased by 567 thousand euros due to recording additional credit losses on expected rental revenues (Note 11).
+PPE and revaluation reserve have been influenced by change in fair value of the German hotel in amount of 278 thousand euros (Note 12).
+The value of investment property has decreased by 3 486 thousand euros, of which 2 261 thousand euros is the effect from 2019 as described above and the rest from 2020 for similar adjustment (Note 13).
+Current payables have increased by penalties in amount of 382 thousand euros which have been accounted for off-balance sheet and recorded due to adjusting event (Note 15).
+Long-term debt has decreased and current debt has increased as per reclassification of secured bonds balance sheet value because of the event of not meeting financial covenants (Notes 18, 34).
 Total effect of net changes in the statement of financial position is a decrease of 4 332 thousand euros of which 2 261 is related to restatement in 2019.

 The audited annual report of AS Pro Kapital Grupp for the financial year of 2020 is available at the headquarter of the company, located at Sõjakooli 11, Tallinn.
 The report can also be found on the company's webpage www.prokapital.com.